gregnavis/gtkbreak/README.md

-break
+gtkbreak
 =====

-`break` is a simple C program that forces you to take regular breaks.
+`gtkbreak` is a simple C program that forces you to take regular breaks.

 Installation
 ------------